In honor of my mother’s birthday, a post from a few years back.

 Telling Mother that Sally had died was one of the hardest things I’ve ever had to do.

 Mother died in August 2020.
-I wish she’d exhausted herself making cookies and sat down to die, but it was during the plague and smoke from the fires made the air too hazardous to even open the windows.
-I played her music from the 30s and 40s on my iPhone, read aloud from a book, and played solitaire until finally in the morning her spirit escaped.
+I wish she’d exhausted herself making cookies and sat down to die, but it was during the pandemic.
+Residents of her assisted living facility were basically prisoners in the their rooms with only remote entertainment which I’m sure aided in the decline of many of them.
+I played her music from the 30s and 40s on my iPhone and read aloud from a book until finally in the morning her spirit escaped.
 She just didn’t want to go through another Christmas without getting a card from Sally.
 From what I know, the two ladies probably wouldn’t have enjoyed going on a cruise together but they anchored each other to this world.
 Some old friends are like that.